mviereck/x11docker/README.md

 Installs into `/usr/local/bin`.
 Creates an icon in `/usr/share/icons`.
 Creates an `x11docker.desktop` file in `/usr/share/applications`.
 Copies README.md and LICENSE.txt to `/usr/share/doc/x11docker`.

-#Security
+# Security
  - Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
  - Preserving container isolation is done using an additional X server separate from X on host display :0, thus avoiding X security leaks.
 (Most solutions in the web to run dockered GUI applications allow access to host X server, thus breaking container isolation and allowing access to host X resources like keylogging with `xinput test`).
  - Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
 Container and new X server don't know cookies from host X server on display :0.
 (Except less secure options `--hostdisplay` and `--virtualgl`)
  - With option `--no-xhost` x11docker checks for any access to host X server granted by `xhost` and disables it.
 Host applications then use `~/.Xauthority` only.
- - To avoid using any X server on host by docker container, you can use option `--xpra-attach`.
-Xpra server will run in container instead on host.
-Needs xpra to be installed in image, too.
+ - To avoid using any X server on host by docker container, you can use options `--xpra-image` or `--xorg-image`.
+Xpra server respective Xorg/Xdummy will run in container instead on host.
+Needs xpra respective Xorg/Xdummy to be installed in image, and xpra to be installed on host.
+Xpra on host shows applications running on xpra/Xorg server in image.
  - Special use cases of hardware acceleration and option `--hostdisplay` can degrade or break container isolation.
 Look at security table to see the differences:

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true "Optional Title")

-#Dependencies
+# Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.

 For some additional options, x11docker needs some packages to be installed on host.